-The ESG strategy is owned by the Chief Strategy Officer and implemented by a dedicated ESG Unit which was set up in 2022.
+The ESG strategy is owned by the Chief Strategy Officer and implemented by a dedicated Sustainability Unit which was set up in 2022.
 Oversight of the strategy is provided to both the ESG Committee and the Executive Committee.
-The Chief Strategy Officer heads the Strategy and Propositions Department and Culture Department.
-The ESG Unit, within the Strategy and Propositions Department, is responsible to formulate and execute the Bank's ESG strategy across all of its functions and integrate ESG-related factors, where required, within the Bank's suite of products and services.
-The role encompasses formulating an ESG led growth business strategy, mapping the delivery of regulatory ESG reporting as well as leading on ESG engagement with both internal and external stakeholders of the Bank.
-The ESG Unit is responsible to serve as secretariat of the ESG Committee and own the management of the ESG action tracker.
+The Chief Strategy Officer heads the Strategy and Propositions Department, Sustainability Department and Culture Department.
+The Sustainability Department is responsible to formulate and execute the Bank's ESG strategy across all of its functions and integrate ESG-related factors, where required, within the Bank's suite of products and services.
+The role encompasses formulating an ESG and sustainability-led growth business strategy, mapping the delivery of regulatory ESG reporting as well as leading on ESG engagement with both internal and external stakeholders of the Bank.
+The Sustainability function owns the management of the ESG action tracker.
 The Bank's Culture Department manages various Corporate Social Responsibility (CSR) programmes that seek to enhance awareness of Environmental, Social and Governance (ESG) factors among its employees and as part of its business decisions.
 These programmes are run through the Culture Unit, with dedicated CSR resources acting as central programme coordinators.